 - Gambit was a thief before joining the X-Men.
 He is incredibly acrobatic and makes extensive use of his Cajun charm.

 - Nightcrawler was a circus performer and fashions himself after Errol Flynn, who famously played Robin Hood.
-In X2: X-Men United, while being mind-controlled, he took out an entire Secret Service squad using nothing but acrobatics, short-ranged teleportation, and healthy dose of misdirection.
+In X2: X-Men United, while being mind-controlled, he took out an entire Secret Service squad using nothing but acrobatics, short-ranged teleportation, and a healthy dose of misdirection.
 And he came within a hair's breadth of killing the President.